 How should a CI Program be Structured?

-A CI program can start in a small company with no single dedicated resources.
+Leading a CI program can start in a small company as a part time or partially allocated role.
+For example, a finance controller who was assigned to track the impact of a project might take the lead.
+Or a Project leader who was exposed to Lean/Six Sigma methods might take it on as a champion.
 As your company grows you can look to have more resources dedicated to Continuous Improvement.
 Depending on the size of your company some of these functions might be done by more or fewer people.
 In a large company with multiple regions and facilities the following functions may be present.

 • Quarterly Program Reviews